sait-wbdv/winter-2021/_posts/2021-02-11-variable-declaration-assignment.md

 - When declaring variables, start with the `const` keyword and use `let` only when you need to reassign a variable.
 Avoid the use of the older `var` keyword.
 - Variables defined with `const` are still mutable, they just can't be reassigned.
 In other words, you can create an array with the `const` keyword and the items in the array can still be changed.
 The same is true for objects (including HTML Elements).
 - Never explicitly assign a variable to `undefined`.
 When you need a variable to be "nothing" use `null` instead.
+- When in doubt copy and paste your syntax error into Google.

 ### Common assignment/declaration syntax errors
 1. Calling a variable that hasn't been declared: